First, please read: Outpatient program part one.

 At the end a facilitator asked how we thought the day had gone.
 I said I really appreciated the group interactions and thought the day had gone well.
 I also said that doing handouts and then reading aloud what we wrote puts people to sleep.
 Another woman backed me up, saying she thinks filling out worksheets and then reading them doesn't get us anywhere.
 I tried not to smirk, but had to nod in agreement.
 Most of the others said the day had gone really well and they liked all the exercises.

 So I have a little more hope that I might get some of the group dynamic and emotional support I'm looking for.
 But the level of skills that this program teaches doesn't feel like the level I need.
-So far nothing has challenged me (although plenty has challenge my patience).
+So far nothing has challenged me (although plenty has challenged my patience).
 Plus today someone smelled like urine, so I left the room to eat lunch.